mr0kaushik/IPURESULT-SMASHER/README.md

 # IPURESULT-SMASHER
-A website to check your GGSIPU result
+Web app to check your GGSIPU result
 Currently it is in working phase so it only shows Btech CSE 4th sem marks (DEC 2018).